mpaldridge/mpaldridge.github.io/docs/_posts/2022-07-17-long-new-yorker.md

 *Me abusing the list to mention some of my favourite articles that are long but not long enough to make this list:* [The White Darkness](https://www.newyorker.com/magazine/2018/02/12/the-white-darkness) by David Grann (2018, 21k words) on a polar explorer, [The Future is Texas](https://www.newyorker.com/magazine/2017/07/10/americas-future-is-texas) by Lawrence Wright (2017, 19k words) on Texas politics, [Five Hostages](https://www.newyorker.com/magazine/2015/07/06/five-hostages) by Lawrence Wright (2015, 20k words) on a civilian hostage rescue project, [The Transition](https://www.newyorker.com/magazine/2012/04/02/the-transition) by Robert A. Caro (2012, 16k words) on the day J.F.K. was assasinated, [The Mark of a Masterpiece](https://www.newyorker.com/magazine/2010/07/12/the-mark-of-a-masterpiece) by David Grann (2010, 16k words) on art authentication via fingerprints, [The Pink Panthers](https://www.newyorker.com/magazine/2010/04/12/the-pink-panthers) by David Samuels (2010, 16k words) on a gang of jewel thieves, [The Hunted](https://www.newyorker.com/magazine/2010/04/05/the-hunted) by Jeffrey Goldberg (2010, 17k words) (see [update](https://www.theatlantic.com/books/archive/2022/07/where-the-crawdads-sing-delia-mark-owens-zambia-murder/670479/)), [Eight Days](https://www.newyorker.com/magazine/2009/09/21/eight-days) by James B. Stewart (2009, 18k words) on the collapse of Lehman Brothers, and [Trial by Fire](https://www.newyorker.com/magazine/2009/09/07/trial-by-fire) by David Grann (2009, 16k words) on a possible wrongful state execution.

+**[The Climate of Man—I](https://www.newyorker.com/magazine/2005/04/25/the-climate-of-man-i), [II](https://www.newyorker.com/magazine/2005/05/02/the-climate-of-man-ii) and [III](https://www.newyorker.com/magazine/2005/05/09/the-climate-of-man-iii) by Elizabeth Kolbert** (2005, three parts, 28k words) On climate change.
+Expanded into the book ["Field Notes from a Catastrophe"](https://en.wikipedia.org/wiki/Field_Notes_from_a_Catastrophe).

+**Three Stories: ["Chance,"](https://www.newyorker.com/magazine/2004/06/14/chance) ["Soon,"](https://www.newyorker.com/magazine/2004/06/14/soon-2) and ["Silence"](https://www.newyorker.com/magazine/2004/06/14/silence-4) by Alice Munro** (2004, 31k words) Three interconnected short stories, which became the basis for the film "Julieta".
+Collected in the book ["Runaway"](https://en.wikipedia.org/wiki/Runaway_(book)).

+**[The Man Behind Bin Laden](https://www.newyorker.com/magazine/2002/09/16/the-man-behind-bin-laden) by Lawrence Wright** (2002, 22k) On the first anniversary of 9/11, a profile of Ayman al-Zawahiri, Al Qaeda's number two.
+This material was used in the book ["The Looming Tower"](https://en.wikipedia.org/wiki/The_Looming_Tower) and the article was republished in the collection "The Terror Years".

+**[Eight Years](https://www.newyorker.com/magazine/2000/10/16/eight-years) by Joe Klein** (2001, 24k) Looking back on the Clinton presidency.

+**[Nelson and Annabelle](https://www.newyorker.com/magazine/2000/10/02/nelson-and-annabelle) by John Updike** (2000, two parts, 27k words) An epilogue to the author's "Rabbit Angstrom" tetralogy.
+Excerpted from the novella ["Rabbit Remembered"](https://en.wikipedia.org/wiki/Rabbit_Remembered) collected in the book "Licks of Love".

+**[Overwhelming Force](https://www.newyorker.com/magazine/2000/05/22/overwhelming-force-2) by Seymour M. Hersh** (2000, 25k words) On an alleged U.S. war crime during the Gulf War.

+## Tina Brown editorship (1992–98)

+**[Oswald in the U.S.S.R.](https://www.newyorker.com/magazine/1995/04/10/oswald-in-the-ussr) by Norman Mailer** (1996, 34k words) On the background of Lee Harvey Oswald, assassin of John F. Kennedy.
+Exceprted from the book ["Oswald's Tale"](https://en.wikipedia.org/wiki/Oswald%27s_Tale).

+**[Hillary the Pol](https://www.newyorker.com/magazine/1994/05/30/hillary-the-pol) by Connie Bruck** (1994, 32k words) On Hillary Clinton as First Lady and healthcare reformer.

+**[The Truth of El Mozote](https://www.newyorker.com/magazine/1993/12/06/the-truth-of-el-mozote) by Mark Danner** (1993, 41k words) On a massacre in El Salvador and its cover-up.
+Book: "The Massacre at El Mozote".

+**[The Silent Woman](https://www.newyorker.com/magazine/1993/08/23/the-silent-woman-i-ii-iii) by Janet Malcolm** (1992, 58k words) On the biographical legacy of Sylvia Plath

+**[Remembering Satan—I](https://www.newyorker.com/magazine/1993/05/17/remembering-satan-part-i) and [II](https://www.newyorker.com/magazine/1993/05/24/remembering-satan-part-ii) by Lawrence Wright** (1992, two parts, 34k words) On an accusation of satantic ritual abuse.
+Book of the same title.

+**[A Lost Childhood](https://www.newyorker.com/magazine/1993/01/11/a-lost-childhood) and [A Lost Motherhood](https://www.newyorker.com/magazine/1993/01/18/a-lost-motherhood) by Susan Sheehan** (1992, two parts, 47k words) On a young mother in foster care.
+Book: "Life for Me Ain't Been No Crystal Stair".

+## Robert Gottlieb editorship (1987–92)

+**Serving the President: [The Truman Years](https://www.newyorker.com/magazine/1991/03/25/serving-the-president-i-the-truman-years)** (two parts, 50k words) **and [The Vietnam Years](https://www.newyorker.com/magazine/1991/05/06/serving-the-president-i-the-vietnam-years)** (three parts, 73k words) **by Clark Clifford with Richard Holbrooke** (1991) Memoirs of a Democratic political insider.
+Excerpted form the book "Counsel to the President".